typst/typst/docs/src/reference/types.md

   The end index (exclusive).
 If omitted, the whole slice until the end of the array is extracted.
 - count: integer (named)
-  The number of elements to extract.
+  The number of items to extract.
 This is equivalent to passing `start + count` as the `end` position.
 Mutually exclusive with `end`.
 - returns: array